Last Updated on

 While there is debate over whether the changes the FDA has made are beneficial or risky, the changes have helped to speed things up and bring new treatments to patients more quickly, while still ensuring their safety and efficacy.

-First, let’s go over the basics: what is a drug?
-A drug, as defined by the FDA and other regulatory authorities as a substance intended to diagnose, treat, cure, or prevent a disease or condition.
+I know, it's pretty obvious.
+But let's define the term drug using the FDA's categorization.
+A drug, as defined by the FDA (and other regulatory authorities) as a substance intended to diagnose, treat, cure, or prevent a disease or condition.
 Drugs can include prescription medications, over-the-counter remedies, and biological products such as vaccines and blood products.
 The definition also includes substances used to diagnose, treat, or prevent a disease or condition in animals.

 However, the FDA does not consider all substances taken for health purposes as drugs.
 Herbal products, vitamins, and complementary medical therapies are often defined as "dietary supplements" and are regulated by the CDER.
 These substances are subject to guidelines set by the Dietary Supplement Health and Education Act of 1994, but are not subject to the same level of testing as substances classified as drugs.

 There are some common types of drug applications the FDA reviews that sponsors can submit to receive approval to sell and market a medical product, including the New Drug Application (NDA), Abbreviated New Drug Application (ANDA), Investigational New Drug application, Biologics License Application (BLA), and Over-the-Counter (OTC) Drug Review.

 Additionally, there are mechanisms the FDA can use to quickly authorize the use of a medical product or modify an approved drug that include the Emergency Use Authorization (EUA) and Supplement to a Previously Approved Application.